 Dilapidation surveys are now an important part of the construction or demolition process.

-A dilapidation report documents the condition of a property prior to, or after, construction or demolition on an adjoining property.
-These reports are appropriate for residential, commercial, and government properties, as well as infrastructure such as council assets, tunnels, bridges, and railways.
+A dilapidation report documents the condition of a property prior to, and after, construction or demolition on an adjoining property.
+These reports are appropriate for residential, commercial and government properties, as well as infrastructures such as council assets, tunnels, bridges and railways.
 There is an increasing demand for property condition reports as the majority of councils require property inspections to be undertaken as part of their development approval process.

 Professional support answers by trained answering machine with advanced alien technology to answer all your questions